Answers to the Frequently Asked Questions

 How can I advertise in the Irvine Senior Connection newsletter?

 The Irvine Senior Connection newsletter is produced bimonthly by Irvine Senior Services and is tailored to adults age 50 and older residing in Irvine.
 Advertising in the Irvine Senior Connection is a unique opportunity to reach out to a growing audience that is as diverse in their activities as they are in their cultural background.
-For assistance or to get a copy of the current advertising packet, contact Rosa Yeong at email@example.com or 949-724-6805.
+For assistance or to get a copy of the current advertising packet, contact Kristen Reid at firstname.lastname@example.org or 949-724-6817.

 Do you offer any assistance programs?

 A variety of free consulting programs are available for older adults.
 Meet one-on-one with trained professionals.
-For more information or to make an appointment, please call the Keen Family Center for Senior Resources at 949-724-6926.
+For more information or to make an appointment, please call the Keen Center for Senior Resources at 949-724-6926 or visit cityofirvine.org/keencenter.

 - Complete Program Registration Form